wwlin1198/wwlin.github.io/_posts/2025-09-18-continuous-macro-actions.md

 #### Continuous Macro-Actions:

-We assume that every continuous macro-action
+We assume that every continuous macro-action:

 $$ m \in \mathcal{M} \subset \mathbb{R}^d $$

 can be *deterministically* decomposed into a sequence of primitive actions in each agent's primitive action set $\mathcal{A}_i \subset \mathbb{R}^k$.
 Concretely, there exists $(a_0, a_1, \dots, a_{\tau-1})$, where each

 $$ a_t \in A = \prod_{i \in I} A_i $$

 In this case, $\tau$ is the length of the macro-action.

 1. There is a deterministic map